quentinlintz/notes/The Story of Civilization/Our Oriental Heritage/Chapter 3.md

 The concept that a man's wife is the closest relation he has is a relatively modern concept.

-Women were responsible for most eceonomic advancements in early society.
+Women were responsible for most economic advancements in early society.